dracupid/nobone/readme.md

     Other options.
 Default:
     ```coffee
     {
-    	bps: null # Limit the bandwidth byte per second.
+    	# Limit the bandwidth byte per second.
+    	bps: null

-    	globalBps: false # if the bps is the global bps.
+    	# if the bps is the global bps.
+    	globalBps: false

     	agent: customHttpAgent

+    	# You can hack the headers before the proxy send it.
+    	handleReqHeaders: (headers) -> headers
+    	handleResHeaders: (headers) -> headers
     }
     ```